bernardassan/archsway/README.md

 - Checkout [Archlinux General Recommendation](https://wiki.archlinux.org/title/Firefox/Profile_on_RAM#Place_profile_in_RAM_manually)
 - enable DNSOverTLS for resolved
 - Enable synchronizing the system clock across the network by enabling [systemd-timesyncd.service](https://wiki.archlinux.org/title/Systemd-timesyncd)
-- disable unneeded services that run at boot like man-db.timer and mask ldconfig.service,systemd-rfkill*
 - disable journaling to persistent storage by setting Storage in journal.conf to volatile and masking systemd-journal-flush.service
 - link kitty to xterm
 - Enable DNS over HTTPS in firefox